rajat457/quadiro_assignment/README.md

   - Displays a list of all cars.
   - Shows basic statistics such as the total number of cars.

+### User Features
+- **User Login:** Secure user login functionality.
+The login page prominently displays "Assignment for Quadiro Technologies."
+- **View Cars:** Users can view the list of cars added by the admin.
+- **Search and Filter:** Users can search and filter the list of cars by various criteria.

 ## Technologies Used
 - **Backend:** PHP
 - **Frontend:** Bootstrap

 ## Deployment
-The application has been deployed on AWS EC2 and can be accessed using the link below:
+The application has been deployed on AWS EC2 and can be accessed using the links below:

 - **Hosted Link:** [Car Management System](http://3.25.54.232/quadiro_assignment/)